bjpop/website/software.markdown

 #### Description

 Annokey is a command line tool for annotating gene lists with the results of a key-term search of the NCBI Gene database and linked PubMed article abstracts.
 Its purpose is to help users prioritise genes by relevance to a domain of interest, such as "breast cancer" or "DNA repair" etcetera.
 The user steers the search by specifying a ranked list of keywords and terms that are likely to be highly correlated with their domain of interest.

+This program is described in the paper [Annokey: an annotation tool based on key term search of the NCBI Entrez Gene database](http://scfbm.biomedcentral.com/articles/10.1186/1751-0473-9-15), published in Source Code for Biology and Medicine.

 ****